ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/05-selection-sort.md

 ### Selection sort analysis

 Any algorithm can be written in slightly different ways.
-For example, we could have written Selection Sort to find the smallest record, the next smallest, and so on.
-We wrote this version of Selection Sort to mimic the behavior of our Bubble Sort implementation as closely as possible.
+For example, we could have written Selection sort to find the smallest record, the next smallest, and so on.
+We wrote this version of Selection sort to mimic the behavior of our Bubble sort implementation as closely as possible.
-This shows that Selection Sort is essentially a Bubble Sort except that rather than repeatedly swapping adjacent values to get the next-largest record into place, we instead remember the position of the record to be selected and do one swap at the end.
+This shows that Selection sort is essentially a Bubble sort except that rather than repeatedly swapping adjacent values to get the next-largest record into place, we instead remember the position of the record to be selected and do one swap at the end.

-This visualization analyzes the number of comparisons and swaps required by Selection Sort.
+This visualization analyzes the number of comparisons and swaps required by Selection sort.

 <inlineav id="SelectionSortAnalysisCON" src="Sorting/SelectionSortAnalysisCON.js" name="Selection Sort Analysis Slideshow" links="Sorting/SelectionSortAnalysisCON.css"/>